China takes delivery of first shipments of American beef in 14 years

-BEIJING China let through the first shipments of beef from the United States in 14 years on Friday, after the two nations agreed to resume the trade in May, state media reported.
+BEIJING (Reuters) - China let through the first shipments of beef from the United States in 14 years on Friday, after the two nations agreed to resume the trade in May, state media reported.

 The imports were brought in by Cofco Meat Holdings Ltd (1610.HK) from U.S. meat processor Tyson Foods Inc (TSN.N), China National Radio (CNR) reported on Friday, citing Beijing Entry-Exit Inspection and Quarantine Bureau.